StewardCONNECT Frequently Asked Questions

 Yes.
 The StewardCONNECT app is available in the Google Play store for Android and in the Apple App store for Apple devices.

-The following six questions, at this time, pertain only to Steward patients in Florida, Ohio, and Pennsylvania, Texas, Louisiana, Arkansas and Arizona, as of March 28, 2023.
+The following six questions, at this time, pertain only to Steward patients in Florida, Ohio, and Pennsylvania, Texas, Louisiana, Arkansas and Arizona, and Massachusetts as of April 18, 2023.